tvilla0000/Adventures-of-a-Purple-Div/README.md

 # Technologies
 In this project I implemented HTML, CSS, and Javacsript!

+# Stretch Goals
+Originally I intended to animate the divs to make them appear as "moving", and I want to implement a better collision system than the one I have now

 # Let's play!!
 [We can launch here to play](https://tvilla0000.github.io/Adventures-of-a-Purple-Div/)